sidenver/learning2assess/README.md

 python -m nltk.downloader punkt
 ```

-Most of the libraries above are not required to run the demo experiment, simply comment out the `import` in `src` directory if you run into installation problem.
+Most of the libraries above are not required to run the demo experiment, simply comment out the corresponding `import` in `src` directory if you run into installation problems.

 ## Step 3.
 Prepare Data into the Right Format